Wozzeck: Reception

-Wozzeck is among the most renowned 20th-century modernist operas.
+Wozzeck is among the most renowned 20th-century modernist operas, holding a position like that of Tristan und Isolde in the 19th century.
 John Deathridge called it "one of the undisputed masterpieces of modern opera".
+Audiences have long responded to its emotional force and elements of post-romanticism, and it has captivated musicians as a work that rewards musical analysis.
+(Note: Lulu accrued less interest as its third act was initially unavailable.)
 Its dissonant, psychological idiom recalls Schoenberg's Erwartung, and its tormented, outcast antihero has prompted comparisons to operas with similar male title roles, such as Giuseppe Verdi's Macbeth and Nabucco, Modest Mussorgsky's Boris Godunov, and Benjamin Britten's Peter Grimes.
-Wozzeck has also been described as more "highbrow" than Grimes, sometimes polemically.
+(Note: Wozzeck has also been described as more "highbrow" than Grimes, sometimes polemically.)
+Its hybrid form has been compared to that of Paul Hindemith's Cardillac, Ferruccio Busoni's Doktor Faust, and Strauss's Ariadne auf Naxos.